rogerpadilla/nukak/README.md

 **<WIP>**

-The dream with corozo is to achieve what graphql does but without the need to configure additional servers, it is just a plug&play library which can be use with any NodeJs framework (like express, restify, hapi, koa...), and additionally/optionally, can be used from the browser (to consume REST APIs).
+The dream with `corozo` is to achieve what `GraphQL` does (TODO citation needed) but without the need to configure additional servers (TODO citation needed), it is just a plug & play library which can be use with any NodeJs framework (like `express`, `restify`, `hapi`, `koa`...), and additionally/optionally, can be used from the browser (to consume common REST APIs).

-corozo is inspired in MongoDb, Spring, TypeORM and GraphQL.
-One can simply declare the entities (DTOs), add some decorators as metadata, and then be ready to query the DBs.
-The advantage over for example, TypeORM, is that corozo provides a type-safe JSON query syntax to allow sending complex (and auto-sanitized) query expressions from the frontend/client to the backend/server (like graphql).
+`corozo` is inspired in `MongoDb`, `Spring`, `TypeORM` and `GraphQL`.
+One can simply declare the entities (DTOs), add some decorators as metadata, and then start querying the DBs.
+The main advantage over, for example, `TypeORM`, is that `corozo` provides a type-safe JSON query syntax to allow sending complex (and auto-sanitized) query expressions from the frontend/client to the backend/server (like `GraphQL`).

 Steps to use:
 * Be sure to enable the following two flags in the corresponding tsconfig.json file: `experimentalDecorators` and `emitDecoratorMetadata`